Storage

 Add Disks opens the Pool Manager screen if the existing pool was created with the Pool Manager, otherwise it opens the Pool Creation Wizard.
 If you select New Pool, Add Disks opens the Pool Creation Wizard screen.

-The Topology widget shows information on the VDEVs configured on the system and the status of the pool.
+The VDEVs widget shows information on the VDEVs configured on the system and the status of the pool.

-The widget lists each VDEV type (data, metadata, log, cache, spare, and dedup).
+The widget lists each VDEV type (data, metadata, log, cache, spare, and dedup) associated with the pool.
 A Data VDEV includes the data type (stripe, mirror, RAID, or mixed configuration), the number of disks (wide), and the storage capacity of that VDEV.

-Manage Devices opens the Devices screen where you can add or manage existing VDEVs.
+View VDEVs opens the VDEVs screen where you can add or manage existing VDEVs.

 Usage Widget

-The Usage widget shows information on the space datasets consume in the pool, and the status of pool usage.
+The Usage widget shows information on the pool space datasets consumed and the status of pool usage.

 The widget includes a color-coded donut chart that illustrates the percentage of space the pool uses.
-Blue indicates space usage in the 0-80% range and red indicates anything above 80%.
-A warning displays below the donut graph when usage exceeds 80%.
+Blue indicates space usage in the 0-80% range, and red indicates anything above 80%.
+A warning message displays below the donut graph when usage exceeds 80%.

-Usable Capacity details pool space statistics by Used, Available, and Used by Snapshots.
+Usable Capacity details pool space statistics by Used and Available.

 Usage Widget